 (1) In this section —

-“certificate” means a certificate under subsection (2);
+certificate means a certificate under subsection (2);

-“document” includes a part of a document.
+document includes a part of a document.

 (2) The Attorney General may certify in writing that the disclosure of information about a specified matter, or the disclosure of any matter contained in a document, would be contrary to the public interest for a reason described in subsection (3) that is specified in the certificate.